Hiking and Walking Puerto Natales

 A Long Mural of a Long Story

 I ducked into the Artesanal Market to buy a darling alpaca-fur hat for my freezing head.
-Puerto Natalas’ summer is colder than I thought it would be!
+Puerto Natales’ summer is colder than I thought it would be!

 A Cemetery with a Patagonia View

-Thinking that Puerto Natalas grew due to exploration and navigation, imagine my surprise when we stumbled upon the Monumiento al Minero!
+Thinking that Puerto Natales grew due to exploration and navigation, imagine my surprise when we stumbled upon the Monumiento al Minero!
 Coal miners!
-Of course it made sense when we thought about it; yes, mountains are often loaded with coal, so why wouldn’t Puerto Natalas be full of miners?
+Of course it made sense when we thought about it; yes, mountains are often loaded with coal, so why wouldn’t Puerto Natales be full of miners?
 Constructed by Antonio Rodríguez and Daniel Cordero and inaugurated in 2012, the monument reminds viewers of the wax and wane history of coal mining in Patagonia.
-First, coal-fueled ships and finally coal fueled the economic vitality of Puerto Natalas through the 1940s.
+First, coal-fueled ships and finally coal fueled the economic vitality of Puerto Natales through the 1940s.

 Sadly, this fabulous family restaurant did not have curanto; it was out of season.
 Instead, I enjoyed a yummy plate of eel layered over French fries and topped with fried eggs, chased by a Chilean beer called Cerveza Austral.

-What will you discover if you take a moment to enjoy Puerto Natalas?
+What will you discover if you take a moment to hike Puerto Natales?

 For an interactive map of this walk, download it here. download it here.